Arihany/WinlatorWCPHub/README.md

 >
 > </details>

-If anything is broken or missing, please let me know 🫡
+- If anything is broken or missing, please let me know!
+-️ GameNative currently has a bug where wcp isn’t applied correctly.
+It should be fixed in the next release.

 ---